Join Us On Facebook! | CONTACT | BABY BLOG | HOME |

 It is unlikely to be teething at three months, but not impossible.
-The sucking on his fist is more likely him trying to self sooth, but check his gums just in case he is an early teether.
+The sucking on his fist is more likely him trying to self sooth or hunger, but check his gums just in case he is an early teether.

 If he has a tummy ache he may be pulling his knees up and his tummy will look bloated.
 I'm assuming you aren't giving him solids yet, he is really too young, but assuming your are breast feeding, have you been eating something different?
 Sometimes seasonal food that we suddenly eat a lot of might cause problems.
 If you are formula feeding, have you changed his brand of formula?

-From my own experience, my daughter rarely slept more than ten minutes in the day, and woke every two hours at night to be fed!
+From my own experience, my daughter rarely slept more than ten minutes in the day at this age, and woke every two hours at night to be fed!
 She always wanted to be carried around and be in on the action and hated being left on her own.
-I can tell you at the time I thought I'd never sleep the whole night again, but don't worry they do grow out of each stage!
+I can tell you at the time I thought I’d never sleep the whole night again, but don’t worry they do grow out of each stage!

 If the visit to the doctor doesn't highlight anything, then just relax and go with the flow of what he needs - YOU!
 The most important thing is to give him lots of love and cuddles and extra feeds even if you think he shouldn't be hungry.
 He is obviously uncomfortable or unhappy and if you can just tune into him he may well settle in a day or two.